Television licence: France

 Until 2022 a broadcasting licence fee (contribution à l'audiovisuel public) funded Radio France and France Télévisions.
 People under the age of 21, under 25 and in full-time education, and those who had a household income below a certain threshold were exempt from the fee.
 The fee was abolished in 2022 and replaced with direct funding from the French Treasury.

 Gibraltar

 Until 2006 television licence fees provided funds to the Gibraltar Broadcasting Corporation (GBC).
+The licence fee was scrapped due to the low amount of fees.
 Even before the abolition of the licence fee, the majority of GBC's funding came as a grant from the government.

 Hungary

 In Hungary, licence fees nominally exist, but since 2002 residential fees have been paid from the state budget.
 This means that funding for Magyar Televízió and Duna TV comes directly from taxation.
 Commercial venues such as hotels and bars also had their fees paid between 2002 and 2007, but since then they have needed to make a payment per television set.

 Ever since privatisation in 1995, the public broadcaster MTV has had persistent financial difficulties.
-During the 2009 financial crisis, parliament cut their funding by more than 30%, a move that was publicly condemned by the EBU.
+During the 2009 financial crisis, parliament cut their funding by more than 30 per cent, a move that was publicly condemned by the EBU.